YLNeooo/YLNeooo/README.md

 ## Introduction
+Hi there! 👋 My name is Neo (yea, same as 'The Matrix')

-Hi there 👋 I'm currently a CS major studying @Georgia Tech and is excited to implement ML/DL frameworks into the industry to create real-world impact.
+I'm currently a CS major studying @Georgia Tech and is excited to implement ML/DL frameworks into the industry to create real-world impact.
 Over the past three years, I've been actively deploying ML/DL theories to classify EEG brain signals for mental health diagnosis; these tasks are performed using PyTorch and TensorFlow and the results (accuracy, recall rate, AUC) are all published in IEEE conferences.

 At the same time, I'm a competitive programmer who actively designs challenges for the national Olympiad in Informatics.
 My problems range from multiple topics, including Graph Theories and Dynamic Programming.
 By learning difficult algorithmic solving, I'm able to nagivate difficult tasks in the workspace and resolve bugs in the code.